mlcommons/ck/README.md

 Collective Knowledge (CK) is an open-source, community-driven, light-weight, plugin-based and technology neutral framework and repository for low-level knowledge management and exchange.

-It is intended to help users organize, describe, preserve, cross-link, find, share, exchange, cite and reuse any code and data on their devices, in workgroups or in a cloud.
+It is intended to help users organize, describe, preserve, cross-link, find, share, exchange and reuse any code and data as reusable components with unified API.

 CK helps users gradually organize their files (code and data) locally into cross-linked entries with DOI-style UIDs, simple and